webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - blob storage is organized by containers and blobs.
 These can have **ACL**s(access control levels).
   - a storage account can include an **unlimited number of containers**, and a container can store an **unlimited number of blobs**.
   - access level can be changed through the Azure portal, Shell, or by using Azure Storage Explorer.
-  - **Private**: default. private URI. only to storage account owner can access blob or container.
+  - **Private**: default. private URI. only storage account owner can access blob or container.
   - **Blob**: public URI.
 Blob data within this container can be read via anonymous request, but container data isn't available.
   - **Container**: public URI.
 Container and all blob data can be read via anonymous request.
 - **Storage Security**